Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

   >>> const_dr_final_objective = pyo.value(pyros_results.final_objective_value)
   >>> print("\n Final objective value: %s" % const_dr_final_objective)

+Final objective value: 48,349,406.72

 The Two-Stage Problem
 """"""""""""""""""""""
-In the previous run, all the degrees of freedom are assumed to be first-stage ("here-and-now") decisions.
+For this next set of runs,
-Now, let us assume that a subset of those degrees of freedom were in fact second-stage ("wait-and-see") decisions.
+we will assume that some of the previously designated first-stage degrees of freedom are in fact second-stage ones.

 PyROS handles second-stage degrees of freedom via the use of decision rules.
 Currently, PyROS supports constant, affine, and quadratic functionals to implement decision rules.